offmywave011/masterconcrete/Handling-contour-detection-results.md

-You can handle contour detection results using `ContourDetectorFrameHandler#addResultHandler`.
-It might be useful if you want to guide your user through snapping process by, for instance, displaying respective icons and status messages.
+You can handle the contour detection results using `ContourDetectorFrameHandler#addResultHandler`.
+It might be useful if you want to guide your user through the snapping process by, for instance, displaying respective icons and status messages.

     contourDetectorFrameHandler.addResultHandler(new ContourDetectorFrameHandler.ResultHandler() {